29 Feb One year (and a bit more) with Fuji X100T. A personal diary using the camera.

 When the second iteration – the X100S – come out I was able to try it in different situations and it was already a big different story: the new x-trans sensor gives what we were missing on the first camera: the unique Fuji colors.
-I was amazed about them especially at the high iso range. (you can read my test of the X100s here)
+I was amazed at them, especially at the high iso range. (you can read my test of the X100s here)

 plane focal shutter leaf shutter).
-You have to set integrated ND filter on or use the electornic shutter.
+You have to set integrated ND filter on or use the electronic shutter.
 This is just an example, over some difficulties I’ve found with this camera.

-The camera is very small, portable, and still it deliver amazing picture quality.
+The camera is very small, portable, and still, it delivers amazing picture quality.

 I’ve to say that in a lot of professional shootings, I was going to prefer the output of the X100T over the Canon 5d Mk2.
 For me there’s no challenge, especially when you are dealing with high iso and shadows recovery: the Canon files get noisy and difficult to manage.
 I found instead the Fuji file to hold more information and be more flexible to work with the post editing in Lightroom.